watterott/RPi-Display/docu/FBTFT-Install.md

 $ sudo pkill x
 ```
 To make it permanent (on Debian) see [autostart x](https://github.com/notro/fbtft/wiki#make-it-permanent-debian) and [xinput axis inversion](https://github.com/notro/fbtft/wiki/Touchpanel#-xinput---make-it-permanent).
-If the X-Window-System does not work, have a look at [this issue](https://github.com/notro/fbtft/issues/63).
+If the X-Window-System is on the wrong monitor, have a look at [this issue](https://github.com/notro/fbtft/issues/63).

 ## Video Test